 My Way of Life!

 I was born in 1976 in Berlin, the capital of Germany and have been active my entire life.
 Even if I enjoy running, cycling, and long walks, my passion was always martial arts.

 My time during childhood and adolescence was challenging.
-I experienced different types of abuse, separation, loss of my parents and close family members, bullying at school, violence, money problems, witnessed alcohol and drug addiction in the family, death and more.
+I experienced different types of abuse, separation, loss of my parents and close family members, bullying at school, violence, money problems, alcohol and drug addiction in the family, and death.
 Instead of feeling sorry for myself, I worked on becoming a better version of myself, took my life into my own hands, made drastic changes and reached out for help.

 I started with Judo when I was 13 years old, but soon I realised that this martial art was not the right fit for me.
 In November 1989, the fall of the Berlin wall happened.
 I grew up in Wedding, one of the working-class districts full of violence.
 Gangs were making the streets unsafe.
 Bullies used knives, their fists and their feet to cause harm to others.
 So Judo didn’t give me the confidence to defend myself against these people.
 I only graduated with a yellow belt until I stopped attending Judo classes ultimately.

 My Taekwondo journey started in 1992 when my schoolmate took me to a Taekwondo school called “Sportschule Bae” in Berlin Moabit.
 At this time, I was 16 years old.
 My friend’s parents were the owner of the dojang.
 After school, I went to training regularly, often for two classes a day.
 My instructor was Master Kang Seok Sun from Korea, practising Taekwondo since 1964.
 I earned my 7th Kup in December 1992.
-Taekwondo helped me to gain more confidence in stopping bullies and defending myself more effectively.
+Taekwondo helped me gain more confidence in stopping bullies and defending myself more effectively.

 After my mother passed away in January 1993, my life fell apart.
 Due to profound grief, I lost focus on school education and sports.
 I only attended Taekwondo classes once or twice a week; it took me some time to get my life back.